initgrep-com/initgrep.blog/_postCollection/javascript/react/accessing-child-component-refs-in-react:-a-step-by-step-guide-using-forwardref.markdown

     - all
 ---
  &nbsp;
-# Accessing Child Component Refs in React: A Step-by-Step Guide using forwardRef

-Are you struggling with accessing the ref object of a child component in React?
-Fear not, as we're here to guide you through the process using forwardRef.
 Refs in React provide a way to access the DOM nodes or React elements created in the render method.
 When dealing with child components, accessing their refs can sometimes be a challenge.
 This guide will cover the basics of working with refs in React, explain the challenges faced, and walk you through practical examples and best practices for implementing forwardRef.

 ## Basics of Refs and Challenges Faced